 Our aim in this paper will be to examine to which extent exchange rate volatility might account for the drop in the rate of growth of exports in the EU and, in particular, the eurozone since the start of the crisis.
+We try to contribute to the available literature on two main grounds: first, by providing some more recent evidence, including the crisis period, for the case of the eurozone; and, second, by making use of a broad battery of variables to proxy for exchange rate volatility.
 Specifically, we will analyse the four largest economies of the eurozone, namely, France, Germany, Italy and Spain, where these four countries accounted in 2015 for 76% of the GDP and 64% of total exports of the eurozone.
-Our approach will consist of estimating aggregate exports equations depending on foreign real income and external competitiveness, augmented to include the effect of exchange rate volatility.
+In line with most of the empirical literature on this issue, our approach will consist of estimating aggregate exports equations depending on foreign real income and external competitiveness, augmented to include the effect of exchange rate volatility.
 In order to check the robustness of our results, we will use several proxies for exchange rate volatility.
 In particular, exchange rate volatility will be measured in two alternative ways: (i) as the standard deviation of the change in the logarithm of the exchange rate, and (ii) as the conditional variance of the change in the logarithm of the exchange rate following the GARCH methodology.
 In addition, these two measures of volatility will be computed on both nominal and real exchange rates, in the latter case computed using as deflators both export prices and unit labour costs.
 Overall, this gives us up to six different measures of volatility for each country analysed.